Lower-priced single-motor Polestar 2: 260+ miles with heat pump

 On the interface and entertainment front, the Polestar 2 gets the same 12.3-inch instrument-panel display and 11.1-inch infotainment screen as the rest of the lineup, with a Digital Key system that integrates with smartphones.
 Polestar also notes that the Digital Key system and new app will be rolling out to all owners starting in May.

-The Plus Pack brings the heat pump, also adds a wide range of extras, including 13-speaker Harmon Kardon sound, a full-length panoramic glass roof, heated memory power front seats, heated rear seats, and heat for the steering wheel and wiper blades.
+The Plus Pack brings the heat pump plus a wide range of extras, including 13-speaker Harmon Kardon sound, a full-length panoramic glass roof, heated memory power front seats, heated rear seats, and heat for the steering wheel and wiper blades.
 It also steps up to the WeaveTech vegan upholstery that we think feels borrowed from upscale outdoorsy active gear.
 And a Pilot Pack brings a driver-assistance suite with adaptive cruise control, a 360-degree camera, parking sensors, a blind-spot warning system, cross-traffic alert, and rear collision warning.

 Polestar 2